gdm85/go-libdeluge/README.md

 # How to build

-This project uses an automatically-provisioned GOPATH.
-Example init/building commands on a Linux system:
+This project uses Go modules.
+You can build it with `make`:

 ```
-git submodule update --init --recursive
 make
 ```